Herbert Simon

 (1916-2001)

-Herbert Simon won a Nobel-prize in economics, but he was also a pioneer in artificial intelligence, decision making, cognitive psychology and computer science.
+Herbert Simon won a Nobel-prize in economics in 1978, but he was also a pioneer in artificial intelligence, decision making, cognitive psychology and computer science.
 With Allen Newell he built computer programs to simulate human cognition, especially ones that would solve problems with a trial and error ("generate and test") system that they called the General Problem Solver.

 It was similar to a